maubanel/UE5-Hello-World/installing/README.md

 ##### `Step 7.`\|`FHIU`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 The version control that we will be using is **Perforce**.
 If you have access to a P4 server (you can install one on your own) download **[Perforce Helix P4V Tools](https://www.perforce.com/downloads/helix-visual-client-p4v)**  now.
 If you are an LSU student you can find more detailed installation instructions at [Installing P4V](https://github.com/maubanel/p4v-unreal/blob/main/installing/README.md#user-content-installing-p4v).
-You will need to go there to find out the name of the server.
-Return here when you have completed this one page.
+The server you will be using is: `ssl:helixcore.cct.lsu.edu:1818`.

 ![download helix](images/helixP4v.png)